Archer encouraging Hoshi to step up and talk to the alien captain while Enterprise is under attack.

-Although it's a small moment, "Silent Enemy" has one - in the middle of fighting off some rather nasty aliens, Archer makes it a priority to find out Lt.
-Malcolm Reed's favorite food to make him a birthday dinner/cake.
-Reed, as it turns out, doesn't express preferences to anyone about anything, necessitating some clever detective work from Hoshi Sato.
+Although it's a small moment, "Silent Enemy" has one.
+In the middle of fighting off some rather nasty aliens, Archer makes it a priority to find out Reed's favorite food to make him a birthday dinner/cake.
+Reed, as it turns out, doesn't express preferences to anyone about anything, necessitating some clever detective work from Hoshi.
 Turns out Reed takes injections to control his allergy to bromelin, found in pineapple.
 Culminates in this cute exchange, as Malcolm cuts open the cake:

 Hoshi: (sharing a grin with Archer) We have our sources.

 T'Pol in "Fortunate Son" helping the little girl Nadine during her game of hide and seek.
 It's surprisingly adorable, yet totally in character for a Vulcan.